marcofaltelli/Metronome/README.md

-# Metronome Artifacts repository
+# Metronome: adaptive packet retrieval in DPDK
-Welcome to the Metronome repository for CoNEXT 2020 artifacts evaluation.
+Welcome to the official Metronome repository: Metronome will be presented in the next weeks at CoNEXT 2020.
+Slides of the presentation and a video will be soon available.

-We provide the necessary code and documentation to test Metronome on your commodity servers and replicate our experiments.
+If you are looking for the CONEXT artifacts evaluation, please switch to the ```artifacts``` branch.

 The repository is organized with two main directories:
 * **hr_sleep:** contains the kernel module to load the hr_sleep patch and a basic test to verify its correct working and the performance gain compared to Linux' nanosleep().